epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-11-inkscape-logo-01-preparing-document.markdown

 ![Part One: Text Alignment on Center Page][image-p01-align]{: .img-responsive }

-Our sample logo with File ID preview would be like this.
+Our example of logo preview with File ID would be like this.

 ![Part One: File ID Example][image-p01-file-id]{: .img-responsive }